Bartvds/demo-travis-gh-pages/README.md

 [![Build Status](https://secure.travis-ci.org/bartvds/demo-gh-pages-publish.png?branch=master)](http://travis-ci.org/bartvds/demo-gh-pages-publish)

-> Demo showing how to publish github-pages from Travis-CI
+> Use grunt and Travis-CI to publish content to your github-pages.

-Source files live in `./src`, and the guide is published to [bartvds.github.io/demo-gh-pages-publish](http://bartvds.github.io/demo-gh-pages-publish).
+Source files live in `./src`, the guide uses the described flow to publish to [bartvds.github.io/demo-gh-pages-publish](http://bartvds.github.io/demo-gh-pages-publish).

 ## Build